harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 - Add A record for @ and value is the vps ip address.
 - Add A record for wwww and value is the vps ip address same as A record above.

-It may take a bit to propogate
+It may take a bit to propogate. after that you should be able to access your website through the domain name as well.
-And you can

 10. Add SSL with LetsEncrypt
 ```